Dynamical symmetries of supersymmetric oscillators: Other models

 \subsection{Pais-Uhlenbeck oscillator}

-The Pais-Uhlenbeck oscillator is known as toy model for some higher derivative gravity theories \cite{PU1}, because it can model situations with positive as well as negative energies.
-The equation of motion is of the fourth order, and reads for \(z = z(t)\).
-This may be re-written as where \(A = \omega_1^2 + \omega_2^2\), and \(B = \omega_1^2 \omega_2^2\).
-As discussed in \cite{PU2,PU3} (see also \cite{PU4}), the Pais-Uhlenbeck oscillator can be written as a system of two oscillators.
-In the positive energy case, the Hamiltonian of the system reads \cite{PU3} where \(\mu_1\), \(\mu_2\) and \(\rho\) are some real and positive constants.
-Then, one can define the rotated coordinates and momenta: in which the Hamiltonian is diagonalized and reads The constants \(a^2\), \(b^2\) and \(\alpha\) can be straightforwardly related to the parameters \(\mu_1\), \(\mu_2\) and \(\rho\) \cite{PU3}.
-Notice that Eqs. (\ref{rot}) are just \(SO(2)\) rotations individually on the \(x-y\) and \(p_x-p_y\) planes, and it can be explicitly checked that the transformations are canonical. \\
+The Pais-Uhlenbeck oscillator is a toy model for certain higher-derivative gravity theories \cite{PU1}.
+Its equation of motion is of the fourth order and reads \cite{smilga} for \(z = z(t)\), where the overhead dots stand for the time-derivatives.
+This can be factorized in the manner, where \(A = \omega_1^2 + \omega_2^2\) and \(B = \omega_1^2 \omega_2^2\).
+As is well known, the Pais-Uhlenbeck oscillator can be written as a system of two oscillators \cite{PU2, PU3, PU4, smilga}.
+While its supersymmetrization has been discussed earlier in \cite{PUS1,PUS2,PUS3}, we present a supersymmetrization based on a special `positive-energy' case for which the Lagrangian and Hamiltonian has been presented in \cite{PU3} and which resembles a system with two harmonic oscillators with positive kinetic energies.
+The Hamiltonian reads (cf. Eq.
+(12) of \cite{PU3}) where \(\mu_1\), \(\mu_2\), and \(\rho\) are some real and positive constants.
+Defining rotated coordinates and momenta according to we can at once diagonalize the Hamiltonian in the form The constants \(a^2\), \(b^2\), and \(\alpha\) can be straightforwardly related to the parameters \(\mu_1\), \(\mu_2\), and \(\rho\) \cite{PU3}.
+Notice that the transformations given in Eq. (\ref{rot}) stand for the \(SO(2)\) transformations acting individually on the \(x-y\) and \(p_x-p_y\) planes.
+It is needless to mention that the transformations are canonical. \\